6174/comflowyspace/README.md

 # Comfyspace

-开源 AI 图像、视频生成工具值得更好的交互体验设计，而不是 webui 和 comfyui 原生的样子，很多人不愿意学习或者参与到 AI 生成这个浪潮的原因 其实是工具门槛太高，而这正是我们要解决的问题，为此我们觉得应该要创造一个更易用 & 更有用的 AI 图像、视频生成工具 - Comfyspace
+Comfyspace is an open-source AI imagery and video generation tool committed to providing a better, interactive experience than the standard webui and comfyui.Many people are hesitant to learn about or participate in the wave of AI generation simply because the tools required are often too complex.
+This is a problem that we're set on solving.
+We believe that it is crucial to develop an AI imagery and video generation tool that is both easier to use and more useful - Comfyspace

-Comfyspace 的目标真正让 ComfyUI & Stable Diffusion 成为普通人都能使用的产品，从下载安装到插件管理、工作流模板、流程编辑，每一个步骤都 有良好的设计。
+The goal of Comfyspace is to make ComfyUI & Stable Diffusion accessible to all.
+From downloading and installing to plug-in management, workflow templates, and process editing, every step is well designed.

 ![](./assets/editor.jpg)
 ![](./assets/home.jpg)